Jerome Cavanagh: 1961 mayoral campaign

-In his first campaign ever, the 33-year-old Cavanagh entered the 1961 Detroit mayoral race, one of eleven candidates in the nonpartisan primary opposing incumbent Louis Miriani.
+In his first campaign ever, the 33-year-old Cavanagh entered the 1961 Detroit mayoral race, as one of eleven candidates in the nonpartisan primary opposing incumbent Louis Miriani.
 None of these candidates was seen as serious opposition to Miriani, who had an enormous amount of institutional support and had easily won the mayoral race four years earlier.
-Cavanagh ran second to Miriani in the primary, earning a slot in the general election, but received less than half the primary votes Miriani did.
+Cavanagh ran second to Miriani in the primary, earning a slot in the general election, but received fewer than half the primary votes Miriani did.
 However, Cavanagh campaigned relentlessly, criticizing Miriani's handling of Detroit's financial affairs and race relations with the city's African-American community.
 Many in the black community believed Miriani condoned police brutality.
 On election day, black voters turned out in force, and Cavanagh stunned political observers by defeating the incumbent Miriani.

 Mayoralty

 Cavanagh got off to a popular start as mayor, appointing a reformer to be chief of police and implementing an affirmative action program for most city agencies.
 Unlike Richard J. Daley, who resisted forced implementation of the American civil rights movement, Jerry Cavanagh welcomed Martin Luther King Jr. to Detroit, and marched with him in June 1963 down Woodward Avenue in the 100,000 strong Detroit Walk to Freedom.

 Cavanagh was successful in receiving money from the U.S. federal government through the Model Cities Program.
 New skyscrapers were built downtown.
 The Model Cities Program was a key component of President Lyndon B. Johnson's Great Society and War on Poverty.
 Begun in 1966, it operated five-year-long experiments in 150 cities to develop new antipoverty programs and alternative forms of municipal government.
 The ambitious federal urban aid program succeeded in fostering a new generation of mostly black urban leaders.
 Detroit was one of the largest Model Cities projects.
 Mayor Cavanagh was the only elected official to serve on Johnson's task force.
 Detroit received widespread acclaim for its leadership in the program, which used $490 million to try to turn a nine-square-mile section of the city (with 134,000 inhabitants) into a model city.
 The city's political and business elite, and city planners, along with the black middle class, wanted federal funding to assist the economic growth of the entire city.
 They sought to protect the central business district property values from nearby slums and to construct new revenue-generating structures.
 However local community organizers and civil rights activists rallied poor residents in opposition to these plans.
 They said federal renewal funding should be used to replace deteriorating housing stock, whether with new public housing or low-cost housing built by private developers.
 The Model City program was terminated in Detroit and nationwide in 1974 after major race riots in most of its target cities.

-Well-informed observers believed that Detroit had extinguished the embers of resentment left over from the 1943 Detroit Race Riot.
+Observers believed that Detroit had extinguished the embers of resentment left over from the 1943 Detroit Race Riot.